DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/05 Bind the Scheduler to Data.md

 * Custom data source.

 Use the [dataSource](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource) option to specify a data source.
-In this tutorial, we use a local array.
+In this tutorial, we will use a local array.

-The widget supports three types of appointments: one-time, all-day, and recurring.
+[note] The widget supports three types of appointments: one-time, all-day, and recurring.
 The used data source contains them all.

 ---
 ##### jQuery